floriancaumont-cloud/pm_playbook/content/05-resources/_index.md

 ---
 title: "Resources"
-description: "Resources for Product Manager."
+description: "A curated list of high-quality resources for learning Product Management."
 weight: 5
 ---